thesis essay

 That collapse is the arbitrage.
 AI did not supply the judgment; it compressed the distance between judgment and an institution-shaped artifact.
 An operator with domain knowledge, training in evaluating the trustworthiness of claims, and meaningful proficiency with current-generation AI agents can now produce public, testable, institutional-grade work at a speed and scope the market has not yet seen from a single team, let alone a single operator.

 That is as far as the evidence currently goes.
-The stronger claim has to be earned through buyer-grade artifacts, inspected methodology, decision memory, and recurring institutional work.
-If those do not materialize, my claim should shrink: STATSWING may be an unusually serious football research project, not evidence of a transferable institutional pattern.
+The stronger claim — that this is a transferable institutional pattern, not a one-off football project — has to be earned through buyer-grade artifacts, inspected methodology, decision memory, and recurring institutional work.
+If those do not materialize, the claim should shrink: STATSWING may be an unusually serious football research project, not evidence of a generalizable institution-building pattern.

 What Would Prove This Wrong